ivan-paleo/publish-micro-image/README.md

 ## Digital vertical resolution
 The digital vertical resolution is meaningless in case of a 2D image (even for extended depth of focus - EDF - images) but it is relevant for 2.5 and 3D images.

+The digital vertical resolution of a 2.5D image acquired from a confocal microscope is better than the step size (*i.e.* the distance between the individual images, or slices, of a stack) because of the way it is processed (see [Artigas 2011](#references)).
+In short, the focal distance is constant for a given objective, so when the microscope's objective moves up and down, different points of the sample are in focus.
+Each point (pixel) on each slice records the intensity of the signal (called axial response) at that location (X+Y from stage coordinates and Z from the slice's height).
+The intensity increases when the focal plane gets closer to the point on the sample and decreases again when the focal plane moves further away from the point on the sample.
+The curve of the axial response (intensity) vs. height of the slice therefore has a maximum that can be mathematically computed (see fig. 11.6 in [Artigas 2011](#references)) and that do not necessarily fall on the height of a given slice.
+This maximum is the value used for the height of the given pixel.
+Repeat the process for all pixels, and you get a 2.5D height map with a digital vertical resolution better than what the mecanics (drives or piezo) can achieve.

 Unfortunately, I do not know how to calculate the digital vertical resolution of a z-stack.
 If anyone knows more about it, please [contribute](#how-to-contribute)!